Noticed a change in your score reporting? Here’s how score aggregation is improving your results

 Key considerations

 When implementing score aggregation, there are a few key considerations to keep in mind.
-First, using aggregated scores helps prevent sudden shifts in predictions that might occur when only aggregated traits are used.
+First, using aggregated scores helps prevent sudden shifts in predictions that might occur when only aggregated datapoints are used.
 This approach provides a more stable and reliable signal.
 Second, our methods adapt based on the available data: when full PII (Personally Identifiable Information) is available, we prioritize direct individual scoring.
 However, when only partial data is present, aggregated scores serve as a reliable fallback.
-Lastly, if only household-level data is available, rather than estimating an individual’s score based on household traits, we derive a score from the averaged predictions of others in similar households, ensuring that the prediction remains accurate and meaningful despite incomplete individual information.
+Lastly, if only household-level data is available, rather than estimating an individual’s score based on household datapoints, we derive a score from the averaged predictions of others in similar households, ensuring that the prediction remains accurate and meaningful despite incomplete individual information.

 In conclusion

 By adopting score aggregation, we ensure that models remain robust and useful even when some data points are incomplete.
 This helps businesses make better decisions with confidence, regardless of data availability.
-If you'd like to learn more about how this—and the numerous other services and AI agents that Faraday provides—could benefit your business, reach out!
+If you'd like to learn more about how this—and the numerous other services and AI use cases that Faraday provides—could benefit your business, reach out!

-Ready for easy AI agents?
+Ready for easy AI?

-Skip the struggle and focus on your downstream application.
-We have built-in sample data so you can get started without sharing yours.
+Skip the ML struggle and focus on your downstream application.
+We have built-in demographic data so you can get started with just your PII.